Labor history: United Kingdom

 Kirk (2010) surveys labor historiography in Britain since the formation of the Society for the Study of Labour History in 1960.
 He reports that labor history has been mostly pragmatic, eclectic and empirical; it has played an important role in historiographical debates, such as those revolving around history from below, institutionalism versus the social history of labor, class, populism, gender, language, postmodernism and the turn to politics.
 Kirk rejects suggestions that the field is declining, and stresses its innovation, modification and renewal.
 Kirk also detects a move into conservative insularity and academicism.
 He recommends a more extensive and critical engagement with the kinds of comparative, transnational and global concerns increasingly popular among labor historians elsewhere, and calls for a revival of public and political interest in the topics.
 Meanwhile, Navickas, (2011) examines recent scholarship including the histories of collective action, environment and human ecology, and gender issues, with a focus on work by James Epstein, Malcolm Chase, and Peter Jones.

-Outside the Marxist orbit, social historians paid a good deal of attention to labour history as well.
+Outside the Marxist orbit, social historians paid a good deal of attention to labor history as well.

-Addison notes that in Britain by the 1990s, labour history was, "in sharp decline", because:
+Addison notes that in Britain by the 1990s, labor history was, "in sharp decline", because: